nduluesomto/flutter_users_rest_api_call/README.md

  |- test
  </code>

- Here is the folder structure we have been using in this project
+ Here is the folder structure I used in this project
 <code>
 lib/
 |- pages/